jamesesilvia/CS542/Project_4/README.md

 # Project 4
 A Value Store with Indexing and Query Execution

-Project 3 uses a client/server model to represent users interacting with a database.
+Project 4 uses a client/server model to represent users interacting with a database.

 The server is multi-threaded and uses a serial access isolation manager to maintain the integrity of user requests.

 B+ Trees have been implemented to index the stored data for efficient lookup times.

-The application offers a single command 'query' that accepts a percentage.
+The application offers three commands.
+The first command 'query' accepts a percentage.
 The query will return a list of cities and corresponding country where the cities population makes up the given percentage of the country.
+The second command 'update-population' accepts a percentage and will update all populations in the database according to that percentage.
+The third command 'restore-log' will take a change log from another instance of the database and apply it to the current database.

 The DB is loaded with data on first initialization, and can be lengthy.
 Once loaded, the data will remain persistent on shutdown.